grafana/pyroscope-go/godeltaprof/README.md

 # benchmarks

-I used memory profiles from [pyroscope](https://github.com/grafana/pyroscope) server.
+These benchmarks used memory profiles from the [pyroscope](https://github.com/grafana/pyroscope) server.

 BenchmarkOG - dumps memory profile with runtime/pprof package BenchmarkFastDelta - dumps memory profile with runtime/pprof package and computes delta using fastdelta